chenan02/saigo/README.md

 ## Setting Up Your Go Environment

 As new versions of the Go suite are released you will want an easy way to stay up to date.
-So please follow the [Getting Started](setup-environment.md) guide to install Go and build your workspace.
+So please follow the [Setup](setup-environment.md) guide to install Go and build your workspace.

 It is best to get this right the first time around so if you have